2015 Annual Report of the State Reporter

 • The LRB received an Award for Excellence based upon per capita giving to the State Employees Federated Appeal campaign.

-• Bill Hooks, Mike Moran and Kathy LaBoda attended the State of the Judiciary address by Chief Judge Jonathan Lippman and Law Day ceremonies at the Court of Appeals.
+• Bill Hooks and Kathy LaBoda attended the State of the Judiciary address by Chief Judge Jonathan Lippman at the Court of Appeals.

-• Bill Hooks, Kelli Flansburg and Katie Breitenbach attended a farewell ceremony for Judge Graffeo at Court of Appeals Hall.
+• Bill Hooks, Kathy LaBoda, Cara Brousseau and Katie Breitenbach attended a retirement ceremony for Clerk of the Court Andy Klein at Court of Appeals Hall.

-• Bill Hooks and Kathy LaBoda attended a farewell ceremony for Judge Smith at Court of Appeals Hall.
+• Bill Hooks, Kathy LaBoda and Cara Brousseau attended a farewell ceremony for Chief Judge Lippman at Court of Appeals Hall.